LoginRadius/engineering-portal/content/engineering/integrate-invisible-captcha-for-bot-protection/index.md

 [Google reCAPTCHA](https://www.google.com/recaptcha/about/) is a security service that helps protect your websites from fraud and abuse.

-Currently, LoginRadius supports two different versions of the **Google v2reCAPTCHA**.
+Currently, LoginRadius supports two different versions of **Google v2reCAPTCHA**.

-- **Checkbox**: In this version of v2reCaptcha, the "I'm not a robot" checkbox requires a user to click it, to verify the user is not a robot.
+- **Checkbox**: In this version of v2reCaptcha, the "I'm not a robot" checkbox requires a user to click it to verify the user is not a robot.

 - **Invisible reCAPTCHA**: This version of v2reCaptcha provides a better user experience by tracking mouse movements to identify if a human is interacting with the website.

-## The Problem
+## The Scenario

+You want to enable invisible reCAPTCHA on a specific page — a login page, for demonstration.
+To achieve this, first [login to your LoginRadius dashboard](https://dashboard.loginradius.com/login).
+Or, [sign up here for a free account or 21-day free trial for the Developer Pro plan](https://accounts.loginradius.com/auth.aspx?action=register).

+If you're new to LoginRadius, [follow our Getting Started documentation](https://www.loginradius.com/ciam-for-developers/docs/references/javascript-library/getting-started/) to get going.

+### Solution Steps

+- First, you need to [enable reCAPTCHA (Invisible reCAPTCHA) from the LoginRadius dashboard](https://www.loginradius.com/ciam-for-developers/docs/guide/captcha/#step-2-captcha-deployment).
-When you enable the invisible reCAPTCHA from the Loginradius dashboard, it will also enable the reCAPTCHA at the registration page.
-But if you want to add bot protection only on the Login page, how can you do that?
+- When you enable the invisible reCAPTCHA from the Loginradius dashboard, it will also enable the reCAPTCHA at the registration page.

-### Solution

-- First, you need to enable reCAPTCHA (Invisible reCAPTCHA) from the LoginRadius dashboard.
+- Now, you want to only enable invisible reCAPTCHA for enabling bot protection only on the login page.
-- Now, you will see that captcha is automatically enabled at the registration page of Auth Page (IDX) also.
-- So, you will need to do the following client-side setup for adding the invisible reCAPTCHA at a specific page only, for example, at the login page.
+- So, you will need to do the following client-side setup for adding the invisible reCAPTCHA on a specific page only — for example, on the login page.

   - Disable the reCAPTCHA using the following code before initializing the LoginRadius Object.
     `raasoption.invisibleRecaptcha = false;`